Terminator Salvation: Plot

-John pleads with General Ashdown to delay the offensive so he can formulate a plan to extract the human captives, but Ashdown refuses and relieves John of his command.
-However, the Resistance disobeys Ashdown's orders and instead awaits John's signal.
-Marcus enters the base, interfaces with the computer, and disables perimeter defenses so that John can release the prisoners.
-Marcus learns from Skynet (which assumes the form of Dr. Kogan on a screen) that he was resurrected by it to lure John to the base; when the Resistance launches its attack, John will be killed, achieving Skynet's goal.
+John pleads with Ashdown to delay the offensive so he can formulate a plan to extract the human captives, but Ashdown refuses and relieves John of his command.
+However, the Resistance disobeys Ashdown's orders and awaits John's signal instead.
+Marcus enters the base, interfaces with the computer, and disables perimeter defenses so that John can infiltrate and release the prisoners.
+Marcus learns from Skynet that he was resurrected to lure John to the base; when the Resistance launches its attack, John will be killed, achieving Skynet's goal.
 The hidden signal that the Resistance received earlier is revealed to be a ruse, and Skynet uses it to track down and destroy the Resistance command submarine.

 Refusing to accept his fate, Marcus tears out the hardware linking him to Skynet and leaves to aid John.
 John locates Kyle and Star, but they are ambushed by a T-800 Terminator.
-As Kyle and Star escape, Marcus appears and fights the T-800 while John rigs together nuclear fuel cells to destroy the facility.
-Marcus is soon outclassed in strength and temporarily disabled until John comes to his aid, after which John is stabbed through the chest by the T-800 from behind.
+As Kyle and Star escape, Marcus appears and fights the T-800, while John rigs together nuclear fuel cells to destroy the facility.
+Marcus is outmatched and temporarily disabled until John comes to his aid, after which John is stabbed through the chest by the T-800.
 Marcus destroys the T-800 by tearing its head off and he, John, Kyle, and Star are airlifted out.
-John detonates the explosives, destroying a stockpile of Skynet's weapons, including the T-800s, with the base.
+John detonates the explosives, destroying the entire base.

-At a field hospital, John's injury is deemed terminal, so Marcus offers his heart for transplantation, sacrificing himself to save John.
-As he recovers, John radios to other Resistance fighters that, although this battle has been won, the war continues.
+John's injury is fatal as his heart was damaged, so Marcus offers his heart for transplantation, sacrificing himself to save John.
+As he recovers, John radios to the Resistance that, although this battle has been won, the war continues.